jonathanhogg/flitter/README.md

     will adjust when the tempo or quantum is changed to keep the value of `beat` constant, so it's generally not a particularly useful value
 - `performance` - a value in the range [0.5 ..
 1.5] that represents how well
-    the engine is doing at maintaining the maximum frame rate (usually 60fps, but configurable with a command-line option) – above 1.0 means that the engine has cycles to spare and below this means the frame rate is dipping
+    the engine is doing at maintaining the target frame rate (usually 60fps, but configurable with a command-line option) – above 1.0 means that the engine has cycles to spare and below this means the frame rate is dipping